-- Avoid breathing the fumes.
-Wherever possible wear an approved breathing mask when fighting a fire or when fumes are being emitted. - 2.
-Call the fire brigade. - 3.
-Fight the fire from upwind and from outside the buildings, if possible. - 4 Open doors and windows to give maximum ventilation. - 5.
-Use plenty of water. - 6 Where combustible material is the source of the fire, extinguish this source as a matter of priority. - 7.
-Do not allow molten fertiliser to run into drains. - 8 If fire run-off water enters any drain or water course, inform the appropriate water authorities immediately.
+- Evacuate the area. - Avoid breathing the fumes.
+Wear an approved self-contained breathing apparatus when fighting a fire or when fumes are being emitted.

+- Call the fire brigade. - Fight the fire from upwind and from outside the buildings, if possible. - Open doors and windows to give maximum ventilation. - Use plenty of water. - Where combustible material is the source of the fire, extinguish this source as a matter of priority. - Do not allow molten fertiliser to run into drains. - If fire run-off water enters any drain or water course, inform the appropriate water authorities immediately.